Sensorineural Hearing Loss Guide: Restore Neural Sound Processing

 Beyond hearing devices, therapeutic interventions play a crucial role in managing sensorineural hearing loss.
 Auditory training and speech reading are techniques that can help individuals interpret sounds more effectively and understand speech better, even in noisy environments.

-Rehabilitation programs, often led by a hearing professional or speech-language pathologists, can help individuals adapt to their hearing aids or cochlear implants and learn strategies for communicating more effectively.
+Rehabilitation programs can help individuals adapt to their hearing aids or cochlear implants and learn strategies for communicating more effectively.

 Living with Sensorineural Hearing Loss